lbreeze/test_gas_water/README.md

 }
 ```

-All field are required. `usage` field is limited by `1000` value as maximum, also.
+All field are required. `usage` field is limited by `0` value as minimum, also.
 `type` values are restricted to `GAS`, `WATER_HOT`, `WATER_COLD`.

 Next, you can list records via `GET`-request at `/measurement/history/{userId}` where `{userId}` is a value you passed while adding records before.

+## Extra features

+- Added SWAGGER support
+- Validate usage volumes: only increasing values accepted for user and measurement type.
+- Added exception handler support